marcglasberg/fast_immutable_collections/README.md

 * `List.compareAsSets` returns `true` if the lists contain the same items (in any order).
 Ignores repeated items.

-* `List.mapIndexed` maps each element of the list.
-The map function gets both the original item and its index.

 * `List.splitList` splits a list, according to a predicate, removing the list item that satisfies the predicate.